ketch-com/ketch-forwarder/api/dsr/v1/README.md

 ### Document

 The Document object defines a way of providing document data to the Ketch platform.
+An optional `name` can be specified for the Document.

 #### As a Callback